nicofirst1/MAS-Traffic-Control/MarkDown/Journal.md

 - Importing scenario from openmap [X]
 - Use lust scenario without traffic lights: not possible, switching to OSM networks
 - Set inflows from random starting edges in the OSM network [X]
+- Add GroningenOSM to the map_utils []

 #### Premade netwroks
-We can import a pre-made network as in [tutorial 4](FlowMas/Tutorials/4.5_ImportedScenario.py), here's a list:
+We can import a pre-made network as in [tutorial 4](../FlowMas/Tutorials/4.5_ImportedScenario.py), here's a list:
 - [Monaco](https://github.com/lcodeca/MoSTScenario)
 - [Lust](https://github.com/lcodeca/LuSTScenario)